 The Sennheiser HD800 is a long standing reference in the headphone world.
 Launched in 2009, it set a new standard in the headphone industry with it’s ultra low distortion and exceptional soundstage.
 Sennheiser launched a re-tuned version called HD800S in 2015, but the original HD800 is still in production.
 The HD800S simply put has gotten some minor acoustic tweaks to boost the bass and tame the treble, but I would be very surprised if the results of the following test would turn significantly different for the HD800S.

-I have used two HD800’s from different production years for this review.
+I started out using two HD800’s from different production years for this review.
 Their serial numbers start with SN28 and SN16.
 Sennheiser never officially changed the HD800, but enthusiasts insist that there are small changes in the sound.
-The differences between my two pairs are indeed small, but not minute.
+The differences between my two pairs were indeed small, but not minute.
 Mostly I found the SN28 to be a bit more sensitive (sounding louder) and especially more forward in the midrange.
-But the preference regarding amplification didn’t vary much, and after the initial rounds I ended up just using the newer version.
+But the preference regarding amplification didn’t vary much, and after a while, I ended up just using the newer version.
 I kept some of my comments regarding the difference in some sections.

 Performing this comparison got quite a bit more difficult and time consuming than I initially imagined, mainly because the difference between the amplifiers was less obvious and more subtle than I expected.
 For the most part I tried keeping to a “two amps compared, track by track”-scheme, but I sometimes deviated from that scheme.